 Magnetic compass orientation has repeatedly been reported in various songbird species and is now well established for this taxon (e.g., Mouritsen 2015; Chernetsov 2017).
 Furthermore, there is evidence for songbirds using the Earth’s magnetic field not only as a source of directional (i.e. compass), but also positional (i.e. map) information during the navigation process (e.g., Kishkinev et al. 2013, 2015; Chernetsov et al. 2017; Pakhomov et al. 2018; Kishkinev, Packmor et al. 2021).
 With regard to other bird taxa that include larger species, however, evidence for the use of Earth’s magnetic field for orientation or navigation appears less coherent.
-Although, some experimental studies show magnetic compass orientation in homing pigeons (Columba livia domestica) (e.g. Keeton 1969, 1971; Walcott & Green 1974; Ioalè 1984, 2000; Visalberghi and Alleva 1979; Gagliardo et al. 2009; Mora and Walker 2012), others criticized these studies and/or failed to replicate the prior results (e.g. Lamotte 1974; Moore 1988; Ranvaud et al. 1991; reviewed in Wiltschko and Wiltschko 1995a, Wallraff 2005).
-For gulls (Laridae) there is evidence for magnetic compass orientation from displacement experiments with fledglings (e.g., Southern 1973), but the significance of magnetic information for their navigational performance over long distances has been questioned based on satellite telemetry data (Wikelski et al. 2015).
+Although, some experimental studies show magnetic compass orientation in homing pigeons (Columba livia domestica) (e.g. Keeton 1969, 1971; Walcott & Green 1974; Ioalè 1984, 2000; Visalberghi and Alleva 1979; Gagliardo et al. 2009; Mora and Walker 2012), others criticised these studies and/or failed to replicate the prior results (e.g. Lamotte 1974; Moore 1988; Ranvaud et al. 1991; reviewed in Wiltschko and Wiltschko 1995a, Wallraff 2005).
+For gulls (Laridae) there is evidence for magnetic compass orientation from displacement experiments with fledglings (e.g., Southern 1973), but the significance of magnetic information for their navigational performance has been questioned based on data from an experimental study tracking long-distance flight behaviour of gulls by means of satellite telemetry (Wikelski et al. 2015).
 The latter holds true for tubenoses (Procellariiformes) as well, which to the best of our knowledge have not been shown to use Earth’s magnetic field to obtain directional (i.e. compass) or positional (i.e. map) information for orientation and navigation during their offshore flights in any experimental study yet (e.g. Massa et al. 1991; Mouritsen et al. 2003; Benhamou et al. 2003; Bonadonna et al. 2003, 2005; Gagliardo et al. 2013; Pollonara et al. 2015; Padget et al. 2017; Syposz et al. 2020).
 A recent correlational study, however, suggests that the inclination of Earth’s magnetic field plays a role for finding and selecting breeding colonies during the recruitment phase in a tubenose species (Wynn et al. 2020).